adilimudassir/binghr-take-home-interview/README.md

 - A user should be able to delete users records
 - A user should be able to update users records

+## Features Implemented
+- Replica of the given sample design bumper to bumper
+- A collapsible Menu
+- Modals for Create, Update and Delete operations
+- Complete CRUD on user resource
+- A search field on the users resource index page

 ## Stacks

 - [Laravel 8](https://laravel.com/)